redelmann/RAT/README.md

 	mkdir build
 	ghc Main.hs -o build/ratc -hidir build -odir build

 Once done, the compiler, _ratc_, will be available in the _build_ directory.
+Note that if some package are missing, the package manager of the Haskell platform, _cabal_, can be used to install them, as follows:

+	cabal install <missing package>

 Building the VM
 ===============